TimothyJones/github-cognito-openid-wrapper/README.md

 - Ensure that your new provider is enabled under **Enabled Identity Providers** on the App Client Settings screen under App Integration.

 That's it!
 If you need to redeploy the lambda/API gateway solution, all you need to do is run `npm run deploy` again.

+### Logging

+This shim also supports logging with Winston.
+By default, all logging goes to STDOUT.
+Beware that if you set the log level to DEBUG, then sensitive user information may be logged.

+If you're using the node server, you can also use Splunk for logging.
+Environment variables configuring splunk are commented in `example-config.sh`.
+The Splunk HEC URL and access token are required, and you can also set the source, sourcetype & index for all logged events.

 ## The details